Cupra Born review - Range, charging & running costs

 Cupra Born range & charging

-The 58kWh (usable) battery offers a range of up to 262 miles, while the range-topping 77kWh battery can officially get the Born close to 340 miles, making it ideal for higher mileage drivers.
-In comparison, the cheapest Tesla Model 3 can manage 318 miles (390 miles for the Long Range), while the Renault Megane E-Tech Electric offers up to 292 miles.
+The 58kWh (usable) battery offers a range of up to 266 miles, while the 77kWh battery can officially get the Born close to 350 miles, making it ideal for higher mileage drivers.
+In comparison, the cheapest Tesla Model 3 can manage 318 miles (436 miles for the Long Range), while the Renault Megane E-Tech Electric offers up to 292 miles.
+We recently tested the Cupra Born VZ and managed 3.3 miles/kWh, but this was in cold, wintry weather so we’d expect it to be significantly more efficient in the warmer months.

 Fitted with a 77kWh battery, the Born supports 135kW rapid DC charging, making it possible to add 62 miles of range in just seven minutes.
-A charge from 0-80% takes around 35 minutes.
+A charge from 10-80% takes around 28 minutes.
 The 58kWh version gets 125kW charging but charging times are similar thanks to its smaller capacity.
 The hotted-up Born VZ gets a slightly larger 79kWh battery capacity, but its maximum charging speed is faster again at up to 185kW.
-A full charge from an 11kW wallbox takes just over six hours for the smaller battery and seven-and-a-half hours for the larger one; expect charging to take longer if you have a more common 7kW wallbox at home.
+A full charge from an 11kW wallbox takes 6.5 hours for the smaller battery and 8.5 hours for the larger one; expect charging to take longer if you have a more common 7kW wallbox at home.

 Insurance groups

-The Cupra Born starts in group 25 out of 50 for insurance, while e-Boost versions occupy groups 26 or 28.
-That shouldn’t mean your premiums are sky-high (the ID.3 Life is in a similar group 23) but we’d always recommend getting an insurance quote before agreeing to buy the car.
+The Cupra Born starts in group 26 out of 50 for insurance, while VZ versions occupy group 34.
+That shouldn’t mean your premiums are sky-high (the ID.3 Essential Pro is also in group 26) but we’d always recommend getting an insurance quote before agreeing to buy the car.

 Warranty